AGilsoul/My-Projects/PROJECT-DESCRIPTIONS.md

 # CS-Portfolio
 Project Descriptions:

-HIGHLIGHTED PROJECTS - These are the projects that I am most proud of, the descriptions of which can be found with a ** next to them all of which are C++.
-My favorite and most complex project is my C++ NeuralNetwork.
+HIGHLIGHTED PROJECTS - These are the projects that I am most proud of, the descriptions of which can be found with a ** next to them, most of which are C++.
+My favorite and most complex projects are my C++ NeuralNetwork and Python matrixNeuralNet.

 KNearestNeighbors